Relational Long Short-Term Memory for Video Action Recognition: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we present a novel Relational LSTM module which we embed into a two-branch architecture for relation reasoning across space and time between objects in videos.
 It complements most existing action recognition methods for their lack of relation reasoning and learns video-level representations implicitly for modeling long-term trajectory features.
-In our experiments, we validate the contributions of introducing Relational LSTM module, and demonstrate the performance of our architecture on two challenging action recognition datasets.
-Before our work, LSTM-based methods have lagged behind non-LSTM-based methods in performance, especially those that use I3D convolutions \cite{carreira2017quo}.
-Our method achieves state-of-the-art results among LSTM-based competitors and even enjoys performance comparable to non-LSTM-based counterparts.
-Even though we focus on the action recognition task in our experiments, much like the non-local block of Wang $et$ $al.$ \cite{wang2017non-local}, our Relational LSTM module can be inserted into various network architectures for other tasks.
-In this work, we only explore the application of our Relational LSTM module in two-stream ConvNets.
-In the future, we will explore the possibility of applying it on 3D ConvNets.
+In our experiments, we validate the contributions of introducing Relational LSTM module, and demonstrate the performance of our architecture on three challenging action recognition datasets.
+Before our work, LSTM-based methods lagged behind non-LSTM-based methods in performance, especially those that use I3D convolutions \cite{carreira2017quo}.
+Our method establishes state-of-the-art results among LSTM-based competitors and even enjoys performance comparable to non-LSTM-based counterparts on UCF-101 and HMDB-51 datasets.
+Moreover, our method achieves higher performance compared to the state-of-the-art methods that use 2D ConvNet backbones on the large-scale and complex Charades dataset.
+Even though we focus on the action recognition task in our experiments, much like the non-local block of Wang $et$ $al.$ \cite{wang2018non}, our Relational LSTM module can be inserted into various network architectures for other tasks.